facebook pixel Skip to Main Content

 208-282-2139

-Jade's research interests focus around understanding how habitat complexity in river-floodplain ecosystems influences linked aquatic-terrestrial food webs.
-Her doctoral work seeks to inform management of local rivers and floodplains of southeastern Idaho.
+Jade's research interests focus on understanding how habitat complexity in river-floodplain ecosystems influences linked aquatic-terrestrial food webs.
+Her doctoral work seeks to inform the management of local rivers and floodplains of southeastern Idaho.